 · Considered one of the most handsome definitives in years by some collectors

 Printing Method: Engraved

-This was the first booklet the U.S. ever issued that carried commemorative-sized stamps.
-The larger size allowed designer Frank Waslick to add to his original artwork.
+This was the first booklet the US ever issued that carried commemorative-sized stamps.
+The larger size allowed designer Frank Waslick to add to the original artwork that appeared on the smaller definitive-sized stamps (#2114 and #2115).
 The size of the flag and the capitol remained the same, but the wings of the capitol were extended, and a flagpole and some Washington scenery were added.

 This booklet pane was also the first to carry five stamps with no labels.
 The booklet panes were sold in two ways – as a pane of five stamps and as two panes of five stamps each.
 The reason for this was that older vending machines could only accept payments up to $1.25, while newer machines could accept more.
 The BEP also began printing plate numbers on each pane, which allowed them to make one or two pane booklets from the same stock.

 First Day City: The First Day ceremony for this stamp was held in Waubeka, Wisconsin.
 The town was selected because it was the site of the first Flag Day on June 14, 1885.

 History the stamp represents: The US flag had appeared as a part of the design of several stamps, such as the Eagle and Shield Pictorial, the Francis Scott Key stamp, and 1952 Lafayette issue.
 In 1957, the US Post Office announced that it would issue a brand-new stamp with the flag as the central design and appearing in its natural colors.